 The drives I’ll be using to start with will be the following:

-• 2x 2TB WD RE-4 drives.
+- 2x 2TB WD RE-4 drives.

-• 2x 4TB Seagate *shudder* NAS drives.
+- 2x 4TB Seagate *shudder* NAS drives.

-• 2x 4TB WD Red drives.
+- 2x 4TB WD Red drives.

 The two 2TB will be mirrored and will store my music and other shares like my software repository, currently stored on my NAS.
 I would have liked to use 4 WD Reds, but I already have these drives at hand from other builds so there really is no reason to spend more money.
-These will be in a parity array for the main backup target giving me 10~TB.
+These will be in a parity array for the main backup target giving me 10TB.
 If I have serious performance issues I’ll look into making all the drives the same.
-10~TB purely for backups should be just fine as the bulk of my data is RAW photos and videos which is on its own FreeNAS box and will stay that way.
+10TB purely for backups should be just fine as the bulk of my data is RAW photos and videos which is on its own FreeNAS box and will stay that way.
 The backup partition will be both encrypted and dedup’d at the file level, so no ReFS for me.
 The other share will just be NFTS without encryption and dedup, no need at all.

 This setup leaves me with half my bays empty which is great for expansion and future storage needs.

+After creating the 2x 2TB pool I started moving the shares from my NAS over to MUFFSTORE02 at a whopping 14MBp/s, this really shows you how much the ReadyNAS was suffering, this was with it fully saturating its 1GB of memory which I upgraded from 256MB.
 After a long, long wait my music was moved over so I moved all the other shares over, shut down the ReadyNAS and changed the hostname of the new server to ‘MUFFSTORE02’.
 After testing the new speeds over the network I am very happy with this upgrade!
 New speeds writing to the new mirrored share over the network:

 Achieveing full gigabit speeds isn’t really too suprising, but it’s nice to see that the new shares can keep up.
 The new system is also working incredibly well in terms of downclocking and conserving resources; when this was an ESXI host there was far more memory being used and the processor was being worked a lot harder.
 Power consumption is also a lot lower now that this is a pure Windows box, but I’ll get onto that.
 Here is it both receiving and serving files which shows the relatively low resources needed for this kind of work, if Raspberry Pis can serve files this thing definitely can.